Other Software Resources#

 Office Applications#

 Office applications greatly simplify everyday office life.
 However, the most popular application from Microsoft has a high price.
-Here are some free-to-use alternatives (for non-commercial use).
-Got no specific idea which software you want to use for non-commercial purposes?
-Try Only Office!
+Here are some free-to-use alternatives.

 Only Office#